brainhackorg/brainhack_cloud/content/en/tutorials/vm.md

 ### Disk size

-You can specify a custom boot volume size, but you can also increase this easily later.
+You can specify a custom boot volume size, but you can also increase this later (described below).

 **Note:** it's not possible to shrink a volume!
 Only increasing the size is possible, so start small and increase when needed.
 Increasing the size is even possible while the instance is running and will not interrupt your work :)